toksikk/kaomojiserv/README.md

-# kamojiserv ( ˘▽˘)っ♨
+# kaomojiserv ( ˘▽˘)っ♨

-This small tools purpose is serving Kamojis to visitors.
+This small tools purpose is serving Kaomojis to visitors.
 They can use them as entertainment, decision support or basically anything they desire - free of charge!
-More Kamojis can be added to `kamojis.txt`.
+More Kaomojis can be added to `kaomojis.txt`.